zinx28/Fortnite-Fltokens-and-offsets/README.md

 # Fortnite Args/Fltokens and Offsets

+I may update the offsets each update now instead the args
 <br>
+The grabber still works so yeah (version 1 or 2 will work fine)
+<br><br>
 I Do Update This (might take a while bc i dont play much fn)
 <br>
 Make sure its the correct fltoken